 International Risk Management Institute, Inc.

 Although aluminum gutters can be repainted, this will become a process that will have to be repeated again and again over a period of time.
 Even while the original surface will change color or become dull over time, the original surface is baked on and will not peel or crack, as will paint.
-Painting gutters is, over time, the most expensive and least effective option.
+Painting gutters are, over time, the most expensive and least effective option.

-This also applies to metal siding.
+This also applies to a metal siding.

 Copyright 2013 James H. Bushart